pbtrung/trungbpham.com/content/about.md

 Hi there!
 My name is Trung Bao Pham.
 I am:

 - A husband.
-- A father of a never-stay-still, wonderful kid.
+- A father of an always-busy, wonderful kid.
 - A researcher in mechanical engineering.
 - An open source software developer and advocate.
 - A long-time user of [Arch Linux](https://www.archlinux.org).